Manishearth/manishearth.github.io/source/_posts/2018-02-15-picking-apart-the-crashing-ios-string.markdown

 I don't really have _one_ guess as to what's going on here -- I'd love to see what people think -- but my current guess is that the "affinity" of the virama to the left instead of the right confuses the algorithm that handles ZWNJs after viramas into thinking the ZWNJ applies to the virama (it doesn't, there's a consonant in between), and this leads to some numbers not matching up and causing a buffer overflow or something.
+Philippe's diagnosis of the vowel situation matches up with this.

 An interesting thing is that I can cause this crash to happen more reliably in browsers by clicking on the string.

 Additionally, _sometimes_ it actually renders in spotlight for a split second before crashing; which means that either the crash isn't deterministic, or it occurs in some process _after_ rendering.
 I'm not sure what to think of either.
+Looking at the backtraces, the crash seems to occur in different places, so it's likely that it's memory corruption that gets uncovered later.

 I'd love to hear if folks have further insight into this.